Awnder/rplidar_sdk_chicken/instructions.md

 ```

 2) Enable hardware pulse width modulation on GPIO pins

+> GPIO pins can be 12, 13, 17, or 18 and must be set in `config.txt` to use them

 ```sh
 # config files might be in different places - check this one first
 sudo nano /boot/firmware/config.txt